What is Competitive Intensity?

-An industry where companies remain highly competitive offers several benefits such as low prices on commodities, incentives to reduce production costs, the introduction of different technologies and incentives.
+An industry where companies remain highly competitive offers several benefits, such as low prices on commodities, incentives to reduce production costs, and the introduction of different technologies and incentives.
 These benefits can be classified into three main categories:

 2. Decrease in Prices

-If a consumer knows that he won’t incur any expense when switching to a different product, he will be more willing to try out a range of products.
-To prevent this, many firms cut down on their prices so that they don’t end up losing clients.
+If a consumer knows that they won’t incur any expense when switching to a different product, they will be more willing to try out a range of products.
+To prevent this, many firms cut down on their prices so they don’t end up losing clients.
 Along with lower pricing, firm owners try to gain a better understanding of unmet consumer needs.
-This way, they can work towards developing products and services that meet these needs.
+This way, they can work toward developing products and services that meet these needs.